 But knowledge is power.
 Being somewhat prepared for not only how long does the opiate withdrawal last, but also what to expect in rehab and beyond, can help to form a mental picture of the recovery process.
 Envisioning the steps that one will be moving through can help to muster courage and feel a little more in control.

 What Is Involved in the Recovery Process?

 Addiction recovery is a lifelong process that begins with the moment someone agrees to get needed help.
 Once that important decision has been made, it is time to seek out a treatment program that will align with the individual’s personal preferences, specific addiction features, resources, and mental wellness needs.
 There are different types of rehabs, as well as different levels of care, accommodations, and types of services.

 Once a program has been selected, there will be an extensive intake process conducted.
 During the intake evaluation, the individual will participate in an interview with a clinician.
-This interview will allow the individual to relay the specific details about their opiate addiction history, any co-occurring mental health disorder, and any physical conditions.
+This interview will allow the individual to relay the specific details about their opiate addiction history, any co-occurring mental wellness disorder, and any physical conditions.
 Clinicians may use assessment tools to help them further determine the new client’s recovery needs.